skorotkiewicz/deno-keyv-2/README.md

 // ================USE THE FOLLOWING FOR SQLITE======================= import { SqliteProvider } from "https://cdn.jsdelivr.net/gh/skorotkiewicz/deno-keyv-2/mod.ts";

-// Need to make a new file called `db.sqlite` in your folder.
+// This make a new file called `db.sqlite` in your folder.
-// The second value is the name of the database..
-You can name is anything you want const db = new SqliteProvider("db.sqlite", "userinfo");
+// The second value is the name of the database.
+You can name is anything you want :) const db = new SqliteProvider("db.sqlite", "userinfo");

 // ================USE THE FOLLOWING FOR PostgreSQL=======================